DaHippoBear/recipe-analysis/README.md

 Since numeric features alone were not strongly correlated with TTT score, I made categorical dummy variables to capture additional patterns.
 The following dummy variables were created:

-- `has_meat` — whether the recipe contains meat (chicken, beef, pork, etc.)
+- `has_meat`: whether the recipe contains meat (chicken, beef, pork, etc.)
-- `has_veggies` — whether the recipe contains vegetables
+- `has_veggies`: whether the recipe contains vegetables
-- `high_sugar` — whether sugar PDV exceeds 50
+- `high_sugar`: whether sugar PDV exceeds 50
-- `high_sodium` — whether sodium PDV exceeds 50
+- `high_sodium`: whether sodium PDV exceeds 50
-- `is_dessert` — whether the recipe is tagged as a dessert (high sugar alone does not mean dessert)
+- `is_dessert`: whether the recipe is tagged as a dessert (high sugar alone does not mean dessert)
-- `is_vegetarian` — whether the recipe is vegetarian
+- `is_vegetarian`: whether the recipe is vegetarian
-- `is_healthy` — whether the recipe is tagged as healthy
+- `is_healthy`: whether the recipe is tagged as healthy

 Cuisine dummies were also created.
 This had the most thought applied to it, as I wanted to get a variety of cuisines, but it's impossible to go through all the tags and get literally every one.
 I tried to just get some of the most popular, and then make dummies based on region (african, american, asian, european, etc) as well as the top 5 specific popular cuisines (italian, mexican, chinese, indian, thai).
 I also made some dummies for specific regions of asia since there are a lot of asian recipes and I think there may be interesting patterns there.